manatools/dnfdaemon/docs/server.rst

    :return: did the update succed
    :rtype: boolean (b)

+.. py:function:: ExpireCache()

+   Expire the dnf cache, to force dnf to check for updated metadata.

 Package methods
 ----------------

 These methods is for getting packages and information about packages

-.. function:: GetPackages(pkg_filter)

-   get a list of packages matching the filter type

-   :param pkg_filter: package filter ('installed','available','updates','obsoletes','recent','extras')
-   :type pkg_filter: string
-   :return: list of pkg_id's
-   :rtype: array of strings (as)

-.. function:: GetPackageWithAttributes(pkg_filter, fields)
+.. function:: GetPackages(pkg_filter, fields)

    | Get a list of pkg list for a given package filter
    | each pkg list contains [pkg_id, field,....] where field is a atrribute of the package object
    | Ex. summary, size etc.
+   | if no extra fields values are needed just use a empty array []

    :param pkg_filter: package filter ('installed','available','updates','obsoletes','recent','extras')
    :type pkg_filter: string